+GOAL: The goal of this task is to demonstrate your personal literacy and numeracy capabilities as required for teaching.

+PRODUCT: Quiz/zes

-GOAL: The goal of this task is to demonstrate your personal literacy and numeracy capabilities as required for teaching PRODUCT: Quiz/zes FORMAT: Part A: Numeracy A multiple choice and short answer personal numeracy quiz.
-Part B: Literacy A multiple choice and short answer quiz on key spelling and grammar conventions; and including a short, written reflection of personal literacy and numeracy areas of strength and weakness, and a plan for developing graduate level personal literacy and numeracy skills, competence and confidence.
-CRITERIA: CRITERIA: No. Learning Outcome assessed GRITERIA: No.1 Demonstration of personal literacy and numeracy. -
+FORMAT: Part A: Numeracy A multiple choice and short answer personal numeracy quiz.
+Part B: Literacy A multiple choice and short answer quiz on key spelling and grammar conventions; and including a of personal literacy and numeracy areas of strength and weakness, and a plan for developing grad literacy and numeracy skills, competence and confidence.
+Refer to Canvas for further details. •

+CRITERIA: No. Learning assesse

+1